Updated on September 13, 2022 by Sarina

 Whatever fabric you use, always prewash the fabric.
 (Or atleast steam press with your steam iron to get the effect of prewashing) Learn more about prewashing fabric here.

 Tools : The other important thing is to have templates and tools to draw and cut the fabric pieces for the patch pieces, accurately, so that they all match to make preplanned designs.
 A rotary cutter and self healing mat can be an asset in patchwork as you can cut multiple layers of fabric in one go.
 You may also want a plastic ruler.
 Square shaped clear rulers can be used to cut straight edges for your square and rectangular pieces and a protractor can be used to mark angles exactly.

 Fussy cutting is a term used to indicate cutting motifs specifically from fabric so that they are highlighted in patchwork.

 How to plan your Patchwork

-You can also design your own patchwork with the fabric you have by joining together square shaped, rectangular shaped, triangle shaped, thin strip shaped fabric pieces together in preplanned manner or in a random manner.
-Some other very commonly used shapes are Traingles, Diamonds, Hexagons, Clamshells.
+You can design your patchwork with the fabric you have by joining together square-shaped, rectangular-shaped, triangle-shaped, thin strip-shaped fabric pieces in a preplanned manner or a random manner.
+Some other very commonly used shapes are Triangles, Diamonds, Hexagons, Clamshells.